(Hadrian’s Wall Path. 18th March 2014 – 14 miles + 1 off route)

 I glanced back for a final view of the trees at Steel Rigg carpark, with high Whinshields Crags beyond (did I say that already?)

-and descended to Milecastle 39, also known as Castle ‘Nick’ (it sits in a nick of the escarpment.
+and descended to Milecastle 39, also known as Castle ‘Nick’ as it sits in a nick of the escarpment.
 One might call it a nickname but let’s not.

 Yet another climb and yet another drop and I arrived at one of the most iconic spots on the Wall – Sycamore Gap.